-Pros and Cons to Getting Eloped
+Pros and Cons of Getting Eloped

-There’s no way around it, wedding planning is stressful.
-From choosing a venue to selecting vendors and dealing with pressure from family and friends, even the most relaxed couples can develop a short fuse.
+There’s no way around it — wedding planning is stressful.
+From choosing a venue and selecting vendors to dealing with pressure from family and friends, even the most relaxed couples can develop a short fuse.

-“Couples can have less stress and make decisions more efficiently and quicker because there’s less time to plan things.
-The ‘bridezilla’ phenomenon is less likely to occur since there’s usually less emotional pressure and burnout,” Dr. Thomas explains.
+“Couples can have less stress and make decisions more efficiently and quicker because there’s less time to plan things,” Thomas says.
+“The ‘bridezilla’ phenomenon is less likely to occur since there’s usually less emotional pressure and burnout.”

 Con No. 1: Your parents may not love it

-Pro No. 2: You will save mega money
+Pro No. 2: You’ll save money

 Con No. 2: Your friends might have questions

 “As much as the choice to elope should be up to the couple, family and friends may not see it that way and the couple may need to find a way to repair any emotional rift that results from their decision to elope,” Thomas says.

-Mary Angelini, a wedding filmmaker at Key Moment Films explains some weddings focus on the family’s traditions, as opposed to the couple’s personal preferences.
-More often than not, this is led by family politics, where your parents feel pressure to perform and extend an invite to everyone in their network.
-Or, they want to follow the same rules and rituals of every generation before them.
-You may not value these practices as deeply (or at all).
-Eloping bypasses many of those discussions completely.
+Mary Angelini, a wedding filmmaker and owner of Key Moment Films based in Palm Beach, Florida, says that some weddings focus on the family’s traditions as opposed to the couple’s personal preferences.
+This is often led by family drama, where parents feel pressure to perform and extend an invite to everyone in their network.
+Or, they want to follow the same rules and rituals of the generations before them.

 The happy medium

-“A happy medium could be to have a small intimate wedding/elopement where only a select five to 15 friends and family are invited to keep the focus on the couple,” Angelini suggests.
+“A happy medium could be to have a small intimate wedding/elopement where only a select five to 15 friends and family are invited to keep the focus on the couple,” Angelini says.